nassor/gdk-for-unity-fps-starter-project/README.md

-# The SpatialOS GDK for Unity FPS Starter Project readme (alpha) [with github actions]
+# The SpatialOS GDK for Unity FPS Starter Project readme (alpha)

+> Trying to use github actions as CI pipeline

 This starter project is designed to help you get started quickly with the [SpatialOS GDK for Unity](https://github.com/spatialos/gdk-for-unity).